Olga Orlova (singer): 2002—2006

-In 2002, she starred in the historical drama "Golden Age" about the Catherine era, where she played a major role.
+In 2002, she starred in the historical drama Golden Age about the Catherine era, where she played a major role.
 A creative alliance is born with Kim Breitburg, who wrote a romance for the film, which was performed by.
-In November 2002, went to participate in the third season of the reality show of the Channel One "Last Hero 3".
+In November 2002, went to participate in the third season of the reality show of the Channel One Last Hero 3.
 At the end of 2002, she started touring.
-The solo concerts were played in Kiev, Blagoveshchensk, Kaliningrad, Khabarovsk, and Alma-Ata.
-The music video for the song "I'm always with you" (in duet with Andrei Gubin) was shot in January 2003 by director Dmitry Zakharov.
-Took part in the Song of the Year festival with the compositions "Late" (2002), "I'm always with you" and "Violet" (2003), "Above the sky" (2004).
-At the end of 2003 Orlova reached the finals of the festival with the song "Palms", the author of which is a friend of the singer, the former lead singer of "Amega" and "Vintage" Alexei Romanof.
+The solo concerts were played in Kyiv, Blagoveshchensk, Kaliningrad, Khabarovsk, and Alma-Ata.
+The music video for the song "I'm Always with You" (a duet with Andrei Gubin) was shot in January 2003 by director Dmitry Zakharov.
+Took part in the Song of the Year festival with the compositions "Late" (2002), "I'm Always with You" and "Violet" (2003), "Above the Sky" (2004).
+At the end of 2003, Orlova reached the finals of the festival with the song "Palms", the author of which is a friend of the singer, the former lead singer of Amega and Vintage, Alexei Romanof.
 Before that, Olga herself had twice become a laureate of the festival as a lyricist, when she was a member of the group "Blestyaschie".

 In 2004, she starred in the music video of the famous German pop singer Thomas Anders, "Tonight Is the Night".

-In 2006, the second album, If You're Waiting for Me, is released.
+In 2006, her second album, If You're Waiting for Me, was released.
 Most of the songs on the album were composed by Alexei Romanoff.
 The song "Stop" from this album is the only one in which Orlova herself performed as a composer.
 In 2007, she retired from active musical life and for eight years was actively involved in films and acting in the theater.

 2015-present

-In 2015, she returned to the stage with the song "Bird," the music to which Alexei Romanoff wrote, and the lyrics herself.
+In 2015, she returned to the stage with the song "Bird", the music to which Alexei Romanoff wrote, and the lyrics herself.
 The filming of the music video, directed by herself, took place in the Crimea.
 On September 5, 2015, Orlova's first concert after her return to the stage took place.
 The performance took place at the Day of the City in Kerch, Crimea.

-In February 2016, in co-authorship with Maxim Fadeev, she releases the song "Goodbye, My Friend," dedicated to Zhanna Friske.
+In February 2016, in co-authorship with Maxim Fadeev, she releases the song "Goodbye, My Friend", dedicated to Zhanna Friske.

 Since March 25, 2017, she has been one of the hosts of the reality show Dom-2.